 Social Security Benefits also exist for the children of social security beneficiaries.
-In fact, beneficiaries of disability benefits often have children who are partially, or significantly, affected by that disability.
-When the parents of these children receive benefits, these children may receive them too.
+Beneficiaries of disability benefits often have children who are partially or significantly affected by that disability.
+When the parents of these children receive benefits, these children may get them too.

-If you are disabled and unable to work gainfully, you may be struggling to provide for your family.
+- If you are disabled and unable to work, you may be struggling to provide for your family.
 If you have children who are in need, those children may receive assistance as well.

-When you qualify for Social Security Disability benefits, your children may become recipients of regular monetary aid.
+- When you qualify for Social Security Disability benefits, your children may become recipients of regular monetary aid.
 Your eligible child does not necessarily have to be a traditional child.
-In fact, your child can be your biological child, your adopted child or even your stepchild.
+Your child can be your biological child, your adopted child, or even your stepchild.

-In some cases, a dependent grandchild may also qualify.
+- In some cases, a dependent grandchild may also qualify.
 To receive Social Security Child’s Insurance Benefits, the child must meet certain clear criteria.
 Firstly, the child must be unmarried.
-The child must also be: under 18 years old; or 18-19 years old and a full-time student; or 18 or older with a disability that began before the age of 22
+The child must also be under 18 years old; or 18-19 years old and be a full-time student; or 18 or older with a disability that began before the age of 22

-However, these age restrictions are also subject to disability criteria.
-Children who are disabled or living with disabling conditions deserve stronger monetary assistance.
-Given the increased burden these children place on families, benefits are extremely helpful.
+- However, these age restrictions are also subject to disability criteria.
+Children who are disabled or living with disabling conditions may be more entitled to monetary assistance.

-Social Security Benefits For Child Of Disabled Parent
+Social Security Disability Benefits For Child Of Disabled Parent

-If the child becomes 19 years old before graduation, the benefits will cease two months after that birthday.
+- If the child turns 19 years old before graduation, the Social Security Disability Benefits for Children will cease two months after that birthday.
 The Social Security Administration (SSA) also helps children with disabled parents.
-In 2017, the agency distributed an average of $2.6 billion monthly to children with one or more of their parents disabled, retired, or deceased.
+In 2017, the agency distributed an average of $2.6 billion monthly to children with one or more parents who were disabled, retired, or deceased.

-These earnings do not affect a parent’s earnings or the earnings of others on the beneficiary’s record.
-Moreover, benefits paid for a child do not reduce one’s retirement benefits.
-Some beneficiaries actually choose to receive retirement benefits earlier as a function of these advantageous child benefits.
+- These earnings do not affect a parent’s earnings or the earnings of others on the beneficiary’s record.
+Moreover, the benefits paid for a child do not reduce one’s retirement benefits.
+Some beneficiaries choose to receive retirement benefits earlier as a function of these advantageous child benefits.

-Benefits for children are helpful for both the children and family at large.
-If a client needs the top disability agents, the time to act is now.
+- Social Security Disability Benefits for Children are helpful for the complete family as a whole.
+If a client needs an experienced disability attorney, the time to act is now.